-Well, what Blanco’s doing is trying to sell a new trading service — he calls it Catalyst Trader, and they say it’s Blanco’s “most premium service” at $5,000/yr.
+What Blanco’s doing is trying to sell a new trading service — he calls it Catalyst Trader, and they say it’s Blanco’s “most premium service” at $5,000/yr.
 And, of course, Ray “convinced the publisher” to offer a discount — they’re selling it for $1,995 at the moment.
 And yes, as you might imagine, there is no possibility of a refund — even if Blanco turns out to be wildly wrong about this January “Tesla event” (just as he was in September).

-This big battery announcement has been anticipated for months, it was originally delayed by the coronavirus pandemic… and it turned out to be a bit of a letdown in the eyes of investors.
-The promise from Blanco was essentially that Tesla will announce a dramatic improvement in battery technology, probably a battery with much higher storage capacity.
-Musk is not, of course, a subtle guy, and he’s been hinting at Tesla’s news for months, with talk about how this new battery info would impact production for Tesla’s trucks and roadster starting in 2022… while also, in Tesla’s last earnings call, pleading the miners of the world for more nickel and dangling long-term purchase contracts for that metal for producers who can be environmentally sensitive and efficient.
+Tesla’s big battery announcement in September was anticipated for months, it was originally delayed by the coronavirus pandemic… and it turned out to be a bit of a letdown in the eyes of investors.
+The promise from Blanco was essentially that Tesla would announce a dramatic improvement in battery technology, probably a battery with much higher storage capacity.
+Musk is not, of course, a subtle guy, and he’s been hinting at Tesla’s news for months, with talk about how this new battery info would impact production for Tesla’s trucks and roadster starting in 2022… while also, in Tesla’s previous earnings call, pleading the miners of the world for more nickel and dangling long-term purchase contracts for that metal for producers who can be environmentally sensitive and efficient.

-There’s plenty of chatter about this “million mile battery” notion, and whether it will be surprisingly revolutionary… or will at least sound revolutionary when it comes out of Elon Musk’s mouth.
-The most recent tweets seem somewhat tepid in comparison to his past hints about new product rollouts, but this is what he posted late yesterday:
+There was plenty of chatter about this “million mile battery” notion, and whether it would be surprisingly revolutionary… or will at least sound revolutionary when it comes out of Elon Musk’s mouth.
+The tweets leading up to Battery Day seemed somewhat tepid in comparison to his past hints about new product rollouts, but this is what he posted in mid-September:

 And Blanco, of course, says that there’s “one tiny company” that will be the focus of Tesla’s announcement, and will drive shares of this little $2 stock dramatically higher tomorrow for the “biggest and fastest gain of the year.”